nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all persons : `listc`

-Shows a list of all contacts in OutBook.
+Shows you a list of all contacts in OutBook.

 Format: `listc`

 ### Deleting a person : `deletec`

-Deletes the specified person from OutBook.
+Deletes a contact from OutBook.

 Format: `deletec INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the contact at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​